Song-Beverly Act Lawsuits | California Consumer Warranty Rights

 The Lyon Firm is investigating new violations of the California Song-Beverly Credit Card Act (CSBCCA), a state consumer protection law meant to protect the privacy of individuals during, and particularly after, credit card transactions.
 Call for a free consultation, and to learn more about important consumer privacy protections.

-In recent rulings, the courts have noted that “the statute is intended to protect consumer privacy and to prohibit merchants from obtaining personal identification information under the mistaken impression that the information is required to process a credit card transaction.”
+In recent rulings, the courts have declared that “the statute is intended to protect consumer privacy and to prohibit merchants from obtaining personal identification information under the mistaken impression that the information is required to process a credit card transaction.”

 Although other states have enacted consumer protection laws regarding the collection of personal data, California has, in general, the most stringent and progressive privacy laws of any state.
 Lawsuits filed within the state have the highest probability of moving forward, and plaintiffs can be handsomely compensated.